thegooddocsproject/website-hugo/content/en/docs/glossaries/roadmap.md

 ---
-title: "Glossaries Roadmap"
+title: "Sharable glossaries Roadmap"
 linkTitle: "Roadmap"
 menu:
-  glossary:
+  glossaries:
     weight: 120
 draft: true
 ---

-## Spacer 1

-## Spacer 2

-# Sharable glossaries roadmap

 This roadmap describes steps planned by open source collaborators to realize the potential for large-scale sharing of glossary terms between disparate organizations and projects.
 It is designed to help collaborators understand how they can join and benefit from the initiative.